 There’s a subtle but important difference between using a VPN that offers servers in a particular country and using a VPN from a certain location.
 The good news is you can use a VPN from anywhere in the world, regardless of which of their servers you connect to.
 Using a node in a particular area simply changes your IP address, which is used to access or block certain content on the web.
 You can use a VPN server located anywhere you like, including outside of Georgia.
 All you need is the right service with strong encryption and you’re good to go!

-Here we present our 2018 list of the best VPN providers to use in Georgia:
+Here we present our list of the fastest and most secure VPN providers to use in Georgia:

 Data on ExpressVPN is protected with 256-bit AES encryption and backed by a zero-logging policy on traffic, DNS requests, and IP addresses.
 There’s also both DNS leak protection and an automatic kill switch to deliver a reliable safety net in case of an accidental disconnect, not to mention unlimited bandwidth and easy and unlimited server switching for all users.